-For the measurement period ending June 30, 2017, (the measurement date), the average active employee contribution rate is 6.25 percent of annual pay, and the average employer's contribution rate is 6.857 percent of annual payroll.
+For the measurement period ending June 30, 2018, the average active employee contribution rate was 6.25 percent of annual pay, and the average employer's contribution rate was 6.857 percent of annual payroll.
 Employer contribution rates may change if plan contracts are amended.
 It is the responsibility of the employer to make necessary accounting adjustments to reflect the impact due to any Employer Paid Member Contributions or situations where members are paying a portion of the employer contribution.